Join The Conversation

 Each 90 minute session is relaxed and conversational in style, with opportunity for interaction and questions; encouraging reflection, curiosity, and practical action.
 You’ll gain insight into how small shifts in the way we communicate and converse can create more inclusive, compassionate, and connected workplaces.

-If you can’t make it live, don’t worry, each session is will be recorded and shared as part of our Conversations for Change podcast, so you can catch up anytime.
+If you can’t make it live, don’t worry, each session is will be recorded and shared as part of our Conversations for Change podcast and Youtube Channel (below), so you can catch up anytime.

 Who is this for?